Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Results and Discussions

 \subsection{Charged Higgs Branching Ratios of THDM-III}

-For BP-I the plot between the mass of charged Higgs and branching fractions is shown in Figure \ref{fig:6f56}.
-To understand these decay channels of charged Higgs in more detail, graphical analysis is always there, by putting all data in Gnuplot, the graph is plotted between $M_{H^\pm}$ and BR which is shown in Figure 3(b).
+Figure \ref{fig:6f56} shows the relationship between the mass of the charged Higgs and the branching fractions for BP-I and BP-II, respectively.
+To understand these decay channels of charged Higgs in more detail, graphical analysis is always there, by putting all data in Gnuplot \cite{gnuplot}, the graph is plotted between $M_{H^\pm}$ and BR which is shown in Figure 3(b).
 It is obvious decay that $H^- \rightarrow b\bar{t}$ is highly dominant which is almost 100$\%$.